 The challenge had multiple levels.
 The name of this competition was “Technovation Challenge” which was held in San Jose, California.
 The specific aim of the competition was to present practical mobile applications that could help in solving problems and address goals.

-The scholarship amount was set at $15,000 and these intelligent kids competed with participants from:
+The organizers set the scholarship amount at $15,000, and these intelligent kids competed against participants from:

 This competition has been run for about 9 years.
 The name of the global nonprofit organization that runs it is called Iridescent.
 They claim that their basic aim is to be able to use technology for the upliftment of the youth, especially girls.
 They state that approximately 60% of the U.S based participants are able to register themselves with Computer-based courses after they participate in this competition.

 About 30% of this lot ends up doing majors in the same field in the following years which is well above the national average for females.
-What’s even more interesting is that more than two-thirds of the international participants end up showing a keen interest in technology-related courses and studies after this.
+Over two-thirds of international participants develop a strong interest in technology courses and studies after the competition.

-Techno cation is surely a big deal for the 4 young Palestinian teens al-Sayed, Zubaida al-Sadder, Masa Halawa and Tamara Awaisa, who are all set to present their app to the Silicon Valley leaders.
+The four young Palestinian teens al-Sayed, Zubaida al-Sadder, Masa Halawa, and Tamara Awaisa are making Techno.
+Cation a big deal as they present their app to Silicon Valley leaders, showcasing their talent and innovation.
 They claim that their future is now much more stable.
-They are sure to pursue technology in their higher studies and believe that they will have many other apps in the future.
+They are sure to pursue technology in their higher studies.
+Believe that they will have many other apps in the future.

 How the Palestinian teens came to know about the competition?